 School of Choice and Open Enrollment Info for Oakland County Schools

-  Many of the questions I’m asked about frequently are in regards to School of Choice and Open Enrollment for schools in Oakland County.
+Many of the questions I’m asked about frequently are in regards to School of Choice and Open Enrollment options and policies for schools in Oakland County.
 Most of the questions are in regards to open enrollment dates of specific school districts, placement and why local parents seek School of Choice.

 School of Choice in Oakland County is for parents who want to select a school outside of their district.
 The school of choice provisions are designed to allow local school districts to enroll non-resident students.
 In most cases, School of Choice applications are accepted after students in their home district are enrolled or taken care of.
 Some school districts in Oakland County do not allow for outside districts to participate in School of Choice for their district.

 Open Enrollment in Oakland County is for parents who want to stay in their current school district but not necessarily their “home” or neighborhood school.